 all implement a similar API to schedule execution through the Byzantine committee-designed priority greasy totem pole system.

-For some reason, the IT department seems reluctant to document which one you are using.
+For some reason, the IT department often seems reluctant to document which one they are using.

 some example commands that worked for that guy that time,